How To Grow Fruit Trees

 - Keep your plants indoors.
 If you want to take them outside, you should do so in late winter or early spring, and once they're established.

 If you'd like to try growing a tree that starts its life hydroponically, an avocado tree is the perfect choice.
-And growing avocados could save you a lot of money in the long run.
+And growing an avocado seed could save you a lot of money in the long run.
 The only downside is they can take anywhere from 3 to 15 years to fruit, and it's a bit of a lottery how that fruit will taste!

 - Remove the pit from the avocado, being careful not to damage it with a knife.
 Soak it in water for a few minutes, then gently scrub only the remaining pulp off.

 - Find the flat end - this is the bottom of the avocado pit where the roots will grow from.
 The top is slightly pointier - the sapling will sprout from here.

 - Pierce firmly into the sides of the pit with four cocktail sticks that point downwards slightly.

 - Place the pit into a clear glass of water, propped up by the cocktail sticks, so that the bottom of it remains submerged at all times.

 - Keep your glass on a well-lit windowsill and change the water every week, to protect your plant from mould, bacteria and fungus growth.

 - Wait anywhere up to 8 weeks for your avocado pit to crack all the way to the bottom, where eventually a taproot will emerge.
 Shortly after, a small sprout will appear at the top of the pit.
 Never allow your taproot to leave the water.

 - Pot your avocado plant in soil when it's about 15cm long, leaving the top half of the pit exposed.
 Keep your avocado tree indoors, make sure it receives as much sun as possible and water it frequently to keep it moist but not soaking.